The Santa Clause: Plot

-Over the next year, Scott undergoes a drastic transformation; he gains weight and develops an increased fondness for sweets, particularly milk and cookies.
-He develops a white beard that instantly regrows after shaving, and his hair turns white in spite of attempts to dye it.
-During a meeting with his company, Scott is angered at a proposal to advertise a toy military tank by showing Santa riding it.
-Scott also begins to recount "naughty" and "nice" children by name when he sees them.
-After Laura and Neal witness children wanting to sit on Scott's lap at Charlie's soccer game, they assume Scott is deliberately misleading Charlie and suspend Scott's visitation rights.
+Over the next year, Scott begins to take on Santa's appearance and habits.
+He develops a ravenous appetite for sweets, primarily milk and cookies despite previously being lactose intolerant.
+The newfound taste for these treats cause Scott to gain an inordinate amount of weight seemingly overnight as he balloons to 192lbs.
+He grows a white beard that instantly regrows after shaving, and his hair turns white no matter how much he dyes it.
+During a meeting with his company, Scott argues against a proposal to advertise a toy military tank by showing Santa riding it, insisting that he must use his sleigh, after which Scott's boss Mr. Whittle asks him to get some help until he can return to work.
+His doctor provides no explanation for the sudden change, despite Scott insisting that gaining 45lbs in a week is not right.
+He also begins to recount, by name, "naughty" and "nice" children he sees.
+After Laura and Neil witness children wanting to sit on Scott's lap at Charlie's soccer game, they assume Scott is deliberately misleading Charlie, so they get Scott's visitation rights suspended.

-On Thanksgiving, a devastated Scott goes to Laura and Neal's house to see Charlie one last time.
-Charlie, desperate to help Scott realize how important he is to the children of the world, shows him a magical snow globe (a gift from Bernard), convincing Scott that he really is Santa.
-When Laura and Neal allow Scott a minute to talk to Charlie alone, Bernard appears and transports father and son to the North Pole.
-Thinking Scott has kidnapped Charlie, Laura and Neal summons the police.
+On Thanksgiving, a distraught Scott goes to Laura and Neil's house to see Charlie one last time.
+Desperate to help him realize how important he is to the children of the world, he shows him a magical snow globe (a gift from Bernard), convincing him that he really is Santa.
+When Laura and Neil allow the two a minute to talk alone, Bernard appears and transports father and son to the North Pole.
+Thinking Scott has kidnapped Charlie, Laura and Neil summon the police.

-Scott sets out to deliver gifts with Charlie in tow.
-Upon arriving at Laura and Neal's home, Scott is arrested inside the house while Charlie waits for him in the sleigh.
+On Christmas Eve, Scott sets out to deliver gifts with Charlie in tow.
+Upon arriving at Laura and Neil’s home, he is arrested inside the house while Charlie waits for him in the sleigh.
 The elves eventually break him out of jail.
-Scott returns Charlie to his house and insists he spend Christmas Eve with Laura and Neal.
-His heartfelt speech to Charlie about the importance of everyone in the family convinces Laura and Neal that he is Santa.
+When Scott returns Charlie to his house, he insists that he spend the evening with Laura and Neil.
+His heartfelt speech to Charlie about the importance of everyone in the family convinces Laura and Neil that he is Santa.

 Laura burns the court documents suspending Scott's visitation rights, and tells him he can visit anytime.
 According to Bernard, any time Charlie shakes his snow globe, his father will appear.
-Before leaving, Scott gives Laura and Neal the two presents that they never got as children, which caused their disbelief in Santa.
-His takeoff from the roof proves his identity to the police and various witnesses outside the house.
-After Scott leaves, Charlie summons him back with the snow globe, and Laura agrees to let them go together in the sleigh to finish delivering the presents.
+Before leaving, Scott gives Laura and Neil the two presents they never received as children, which led to their disbelief in Santa.
+Scott's takeoff from the roof proves his identity to the police and various witnesses outside the house.
+After Scott leaves, Charlie summons him back with the snow globe.
+Laura agrees to let them go together in the sleigh to finish delivering the presents.